GianniAzizi/esgi-chatbot/README.md

 # esgi-chatbot

-The chat bot is developped with the Microsoft BotBuilder SDK
+The chat bot is developed with the Microsoft BotBuilder SDK